Health Indicator Report of Deaths due to Diabetes as Underlying Cause

 American Indian and Native Hawaiian/Pacific Islander Utahns had exceptionally high death rates due to diabetes.

-NotesAll races may be of Hispanic/Latino or non-Hispanic/Latino ethnicity.[[br]] Data shown are for 2015-2018 (combined years) and age-adjusted (3 age groups) to the 2000 U.S. standard population using ten age categories.
+NotesAll races may be of Hispanic/Latino or non-Hispanic/Latino ethnicity.[[br]] Data shown are for 2018-2020 (combined years) and age-adjusted to the 2000 U.S. standard population using 3 age groups.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health